rust-embedded/discovery/src/05-led-roulette/debug-it.md

 ```

 As you can see, in this mode, on each `step` command GDB will print the current statement along
-along with its line number.
-As you'll see later in the TUI mode you'll not the see the statement
+with its line number.
+As you'll see later in the TUI mode you'll not see the statement
 in the command area.

 We are now "on" the `_y = x` statement; that statement hasn't been executed yet.
 This means that `x`